-The CFI recognizes eligible items involving in-kind contributions at fair market value.
-It is the responsibility of the institution to ensure that the fair market value reported to the CFI for such items is reasonable.
+The CFI expects eligible items involving in-kind contributions to be reported at fair market value.
+It is the responsibility of institutions to ensure that the fair market value reported to the CFI for such items is reasonable.

-The institution may request consideration of an in-kind contribution by suppliers but should not ask for a specific amount or percentage, since this is to be provided by the supplier on a voluntary basis.
+Institutions may request consideration of an in-kind contribution by suppliers but should not ask for a specific amount or percentage, since this is to be provided by the supplier on a voluntary basis.
 The CFI does not endorse the procurement of infrastructure that results in an overestimation of the value of the item and of the in-kind contribution.
-The institution must exercise careful judgment, recognizing the risk of overestimation in certain instances, and ensure that in-kind contributions reported to the CFI are real and properly valued.
+Institutions must exercise careful judgment, recognizing the risk of overestimation in certain instances, and ensure that in-kind contributions reported to the CFI are real and properly valued.

 The CFI reserves the right to make the final determination of eligibility and value for items involving inkind contributions, to disallow expenditures and to reduce the CFI award.
-To avoid a situation where these items may later be deemed ineligible or incorrectly valued, the institution is encouraged to contact the CFI early in the process if it foresees a problem in complying with the guidelines.
+To avoid a situation where these items may later be deemed ineligible or incorrectly valued, we encourage institutions to contact us early in the process if they foresee a problem in complying with the guidelines.